Yan-Jianhua/AutoRQD/README.md

 # Introduction
 A four stage cascaded framework that integrates YOLO11 and SAM for automated Rock Quality Designation (RQD) estimation from rectified core box images.
-**Note:** The source codes will be made publicly available upon acceptance of the paper.

 # License
 Our work builds upon the YOLO11 and Segment Anything Model (SAM) implementations from Ultralytics, which are licensed under the AGPL-3.0 License and the Apache 2.0 License, respectively.
 Our project code is released under the MIT License.